Many times, perhaps most of the time, the first step in a company getting hacked is an email message. That's why this is the first topic.

 A great website for evaluating the encryption used by a website is the Qualys SSL Server Test.
 Ironically, it does not have extended identity protection.
 Still, it offers both a ton of technical information about encryption and a simple letter grade at the top.
 I suggest testing your most important sites: banking, email and any website holding your sensitive information.
 Every site should get either and A or A+.
 Anything else is a failure.
 The orange horizontal stripes under the letter grade are security failures.
 To be thorough, you need to check each section of a website.
 For example, at the US Social Security Administration, you would check both www.ssa.gov and secure.ssa.gov.
 To put this in perspective, again, encryption is a small piece of a large pie.
 Nothing about the strength of the encryption used to send/receive data tells you anything about whether passwords are stored in plain text, or whether bug fixes are applied to the software running the website, or any other aspect of security.

 Some websites use secret questions as a way to identify you should you forget your password.
 Never answer these truthfully.
 You don't want

 the answer to be anything that someone could either guess or learn about you.
 In fact, don't even give reasonable answers.
-If it asks for the name of a person, make the answer the name of a place instead.
+If it asks for the name of a person, use the name of a place instead.
 You never know if the answers are case sensitive or not, so it is safer to only use lower case.
 In my opinion, it is also safer to avoid spaces and special characters too.
-Just like passwords, these questions and answers need to saved somewhere that you can find them later.
+Just like passwords, these questions and answers need to be saved somewhere that you can find them later.
 Nothing wrong with paper and pencil.